Resistance Distance and Linearized Optimal Transport on Graphs: Characterizations of resistance distance

-\begin{remark} \normalfont It is not hard to see that the set of feasible stopping rules in \cref{def:access-time} is nonempty.
-The so-called ``na\"{i}ve" stopping rule $\Gamma_{n}$ can be obtained from the following construction: at the beginning of the random walk, sample $j\sim\beta$, and stop the walk when $X_{\Gamma_{n}} = j$.
-It is readily verified that $X_{\Gamma_{n}} \sim\beta$, and that
+We use the overloaded notation $\Hitting(x, y)$ and $\Hitting(\mu,\nu)$ without risk of confusion since in the case of Dirac measures, the access time recovers the expected hitting time between the corresponding vertices.
+The set of feasible stopping rules in~\Cref{def:access-time} is nonempty in general provided $G$ is connected.
+For example, one has the \emph{na\"{i}ve stopping rule} $S_{n}$, obtained as follows: at time $t=0$, perform a sample $x\sim\nu$.
+Then run $(X_t)_{t\ge 0}$ conditioned on $X_0\sim \mu$, and stop the walk when $X_{S_n} = x$.
+It follows that $X_{S_{n}} \sim\nu$, and moreover, that